New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 - What reinforces the behavior through dopamine release

-- Initially, dopamine spikes during the reward itself
+- During learning: dopamine fires during reward

 Example: Building a Morning Meditation Habit